 Student drop-in and feedback hours

-Patrick leads on student skills- and career-development and employer engagement for the School of Business and Management.
+Patrick leads on undergraduate curriculum development projects, student skills- and career-development and employer engagement for the School of Business and Management.

 Patrick was previously Head of Human Resources and Organisational Behaviour at the University of Greenwich and has several years of experience of management education for corporate clients across multiple sectors in the UK and Germany.

 At QMUL, Patrick teaches various modules concerned with leadership and management practice at undergraduate and postgraduate levels.

 Patrick has a PhD from the London School of Economics, and holds a Dipl.
 Betriebswirt, BA Hons, MA and PGCE (Postgraduate Certificate in Education).

 Patrick is external examiner for the BA Business Management and the OTH Regensburg partnership at Oxford Brookes University and served as an appointed member of the Mayor of London’s Skills for Londoners Stakeholder Advisory Group.

 Programme Director: Chartered Manager Degree Apprenticeship (Social Change)